 Schedule a few extra tweets to go out 3 days after, 7 days after, 2 weeks after etc. Or use a scheduler to do this automatically for you.
-I use CoSchedule’s* awesome requeue feature to automatically resend my tweets out twice a month.
+I use CoSchedule’s* awesome ReQueue feature to automatically resend my tweets out on a schedule of my choosing.

 2. Share your new blog post on your Facebook page

 Let your Facebook followers know you have a new blog post, make sure you include a little blurb, the URL and a photo.